Skip to content

 Step 2: Updating the system administrator

 The admin user is the super tenant that will be able to manage all other users, roles and permissions in the system by using the management console of the product.
 Therefore, the user that should have admin permissions is required to be stored in the user store when you start the system for the first time.
 By default, the system will create an admin user in the LDAP that has admin permissions.
 But this cannot be done it the LDAP user store is read-only.
-Hence that capability should be disabled as follows:
+Hence that capability should be disabled in the <APIM_HOME>/repository/conf/deployment.toml file as follows:

 [super_admin]